 Two hours later, David was on a plane to Illinois.

 Mike struggled to contain his excitement as Terry passed him a beer.

 ‘It’s not enough, Terry.
 We need to get our message out.’ he said.

 Terry grimaced at Mike’s immature enthusiasm.
-He could never take the long view of things.
 It was a warm evening and they sat on the porch, keeping the conversation neutral until Jenny put Rachel to bed and they were free to discuss things.

 ‘Do you remember Waco, Mike?’ he said.

 Mike swallowed and nodded.
 He had been in awe of Terry’s pilgrimage and his righteous anger at government intrusion into people’s lives.
 They condoned the tide of Muslim immigration and paid lip service to the sanctity of the unborn to such a degree it had prompted a response from the men of the White Rabbit Militia to stop talking and act.
 Mike resented the slow pace of their work, but Terry was so certain it killed his doubts.